Keep connected

 Jeff Herold

-In light of the uncertainty surrounding the next inflation release, we are keeping portfolio durations close to benchmark levels.
-We are also cautious about extending duration because we believe the Bank of Canada will not lower interest rates as much as the market currently expects.
+As we have noted in the past, the current yield curve inversion has already anticipated substantial rate cuts by the Bank of Canada.
+Relative to previous experiences with inverted yield curves, this cycle has built in far more potential rate cuts far earlier.
+With the Bank’s overnight target at 5.00% and yields of bonds maturing in 5 years and longer at 3.50% or less, there is a risk that the bond market has anticipated too much from the Bank.
+Accordingly, we are reluctant to extend portfolio durations substantially longer than the respective benchmarks.
+Indeed, we believe the Bank of Canada will not lower interest rates as much as the market expects.
 For several years, the Bank has been estimating the “neutral” interest rate, which is neither stimulative nor restrictive, to be between 2.00% and 3.00%.
 More recently, though, the Bank has indicated that the neutral rate has probably increased.
 Our view is that the Canadian economy can sustain significantly higher interest rates than prevailed in the 2009 to 2022 period.
-And if money market yields do not fall below 3.00%, we do not see a lot of value in long term bonds currently yielding roughly 3.60%.
-We do expect, however, that the yield curve inversion will unwind, potentially in the next few months.
-Accordingly, we have overweighted the mid term sector to benefit when that curve shift occurs.
+And if money market yields do not fall below 3.00%, we do not see a lot of value in 30-year bonds currently yielding roughly 3.30%.
+Instead, we are focussed on identifying the opportunities in maturities in 5 years and less where there is the most potential for the yield curve to normalize (i.e. to eliminate the inversion).

 Our investment management team is made up of engaged thought leaders.
 Get their latest commentary and stay informed of their frequent media interviews, all delivered to your inbox.